-During the period December 2018 - March 2021, the Company made an aggregate investment of \$6,000,000 in ILiAD Biotechnologies, LLC ("ILiAD"), a privately held clinical stage biotechnology company dedicated to the prevention and treatment of human disease caused by Bordetella pertussis.
-ILiAD is developing key technologies that focus on validating its proprietary intranasal vaccine, BPZE1, for the prevention of pertussis (whooping cough).
-The aggregate investment of \$6,000,000 by the Company includes a \$5,000,000 equity investment and a \$1,000,000 investment in a convertible note (see below).
-At March 31, 2022, the Company owned approximately 9.5% of the outstanding units of ILiAD on a non-fully diluted basis and 7.2% of the outstanding units on a fully diluted basis (after giving effect to the exercise of all outstanding options, warrants and convertible notes).
-In connection with its investment, the Company's Chairman and Chief Executive Officer obtained a seat on ILiAD's Board of Managers and receives the same compensation for service on the Board of Managers as other non-management Board members.
+During the period December 2018 through August 2022, the Company made an aggregate investment of \$7,000,000 in ILiAD Biotechnologies, LLC ("ILiAD"), a privately held clinical stage biotechnology company dedicated to the prevention and treatment of human disease caused by Bordetella pertussis.
+ILiAD is focused on validating its proprietary intranasal vaccine, BPZE1, for the prevention of pertussis (whooping cough).
+At March 31, 2023, the Company owned approximately 6.8% of the outstanding units of ILiAD on a non-fully diluted basis and 6.1% of the outstanding units on a fully diluted basis (after giving effect to the exercise all outstanding options and warrants).
+In connection with its initial investment, the Company's Chairman and Chief Executive Officer obtained a seat on ILiAD's Board of Managers and receives the same compensation for service on the Board of Managers as other non-management Board members.